Hortonsphere® Pressure Spheres

 We built the world’s first Hortonsphere® pressure sphere in 1923, and our experience in providing this storage solution is unmatched even today.
 We have built more than 3,500 spheres worldwide.

 Lower cost, higher reliability

 Hortonsphere vessels economically and reliably store large volumes of liquids and gases under a wide range of pressure and temperature conditions.
-Their spherical shape offers uniform stress resistance, which allows the vessels to contain internal pressures.
+Their spherical shape offers uniform stress resistance, which allows the vessels to contain internal pressure.
 They require less land area yet provide more capacity than other pressure storage vessels, resulting in lower associated costs for piping, foundations, accessories and painting.